-5.3.1.3.5 DSG One-Way Retry Timer (Tdsg4)
+5.3.1.3.5 DSG One-Way Retry Timer (Tdsg4)29

-This is the retry timer that determines when the DSG eCM attempts to rescan for a downstream DOCSIS channel that contains DSG packets after a Tdsg2 timeout.
+This is the retry timer that determines when the DSG eCM attempts to rescan for a downstream DOCSIS channel that contains DSG packets after a Tdsg2 timeout defined in seconds.
 The default value is 1800 seconds.
 If this sub-TLV is present, it is intended to overwrite the default value of Tdsg4 in the DSG eCM operational state machine.
+If the sub-TLV is not present, then the DSG eCM MUST utilize the default value.
+Valid range of values is 0 to 65535.
+A value of zero (0) indicates the DSG client must immediately begin scanning upon Tdsg1 or Tdsg2 timeout.